 Indicate the recipient's current MDS/MPN subtype after transformation.
 If the recipient experiences more than one transformation after diagnosis, report the most recent subtype in this question.
-For MDS/MPN subtype characteristics, see Table 1 above.
-Continue with question 127, unless the recipient transformed to AML.
+For MDS/MPN subtype characteristics, see Appendix H. Continue with question 127, unless the recipient transformed to AML.